b-m-f/WirtBot/developer-docs/Interface/Testing.md

 Usually code is developed for the best case flow, these tests are what makes things safe and correct!

 ## Execution

+First make sure that you have the following installed:

+- docker
+- docker-compose

 For unit tests run `npm run test:unit`.

 To start the e2e test use `make test-e2e`.
 This will simulate a whole environment to run in and watch the test directory.
 This will also run on the CI in a similar fashion.
 The initial setup might take a bit, but it is the recommended way.